AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ---
 # System requirements

-This table shows versions of third-party software dependencies that Adobe has tested with specific Adobe Commerce and Magento Open Source releases.
-Adobe only supports the combination of system requirements described in the following table.
+The following summarizes software dependencies and services tested for Adobe Commerce and Magento Open Source.

-For example, 2.4.5 is fully tested with MariaDB 10.4.
-Adobe recommends that you upgrade to MariaDB 10.4 before upgrading to 2.4.5.

-{{$include /help/_includes/templated/system-requirements-table.md}}

-## Cloud infrastructure dependencies
+## Cloud dependencies

 Service version and compatibility support for Adobe Commerce on cloud infrastructure is determined by services tested and deployed to the hosted cloud environments, and sometimes differ from versions supported by Adobe Commerce on-premises deployments.
 For example, Elasticsearch 7.17 is supported for Commerce 2.4.4 for on-premise deployments, but OpenSearch 1.2 is supported for Commerce 2.4.4 on Cloud infrastructure.